alisterburt/napari-workshops/napari-workshops/notebooks/intro_bioimage_visualization.md

 One of the real strengths of napari is that you have full control over all the critical layer properties both programmatically and via the GUI.

-Each `layer` that is added to the `viewer` can be found in the `viewer.layers` list which can be indexed either numerically or by the layer name, which is visible in the panel in the bottom left of the viewer.
-This layer has the name `nuclei`, which was automatically imputed because we originally named the variable we loaded from disk `nuclei`.
-Pretty cool!
+Each `layer` that is added to the `viewer` can be found in the `viewer.layers` list.

 ```{code-cell} ipython3
 # let's see what the layers list has in it right now
 print(viewer.layers)
 ```

+The layer list can be indexed either numerically or by the layer name, which is visible in the panel in the bottom left of the viewer.
+This layer has the name `nuclei`, which was automatically imputed because we originally named the variable we loaded from disk `nuclei`.
+Pretty cool!

 ```{code-cell} ipython3
 nuclei_layer = viewer.layers['nuclei']